nevarsin/skiadmin/README.md

 </p>

 ## State
 The app is in no way in a working state, it's a work in progress to learn Django and, at the same time, rework the MS Access Management tool our Ski Club is now using for 15 years :D

+## Roadmap
+0.1 will be released as soon as I'm happy with:
+- Associate management
+- Transaction management
+- Consistent styling
+- Italian translation

 ## Purpose / Scopo